Dnapert/cccYoloTraining/README.md

 ### split_data.py
 - Splits a dataset into train, val and test sets
-- outputs a file ready fot YOLO training under datasets directory in specified output directory
+- outputs files ready for YOLO training under datasets directory in specified output directory
 - Also outputs bar graphs of class distribution in each set
 - Usage: `python split_data.py --file_dir <path_to_yolo_labels_directory> --output_dir <path_to_output_dir> --images <path_to_images> --image_type <jpg/png>`
 - Check the script for defaults